Atalayi/rabbitmq-exchange-types-tutorials/README.md

-rabbit mq excange types tutorials with using .net8
+RabbitMQ exchange types tutorials with using .net8